Eating better: 6 steps down the carb mountain

 You don’t have to completely ‘banish the beige.’
 Just cut back for now.
 Get out of the habit of eating a large portion of these ever-present fillers.
 Here are some ideas:

-- Skip the dinner roll, or enjoy half a roll with plenty of butter.
+- Skip the dinner roll, or enjoy half a roll.

 - Go topless — discard the top half of the bun or the top slice of bread on your hamburger or sandwich.
 (Naked — no bread at all — is also an option.
 Sub in a lettuce wrap for easy eating!)